-A new feature of the blog is a conversation series with people who are living with dyscalculia.
+A new feature of the blog is a conversation series with people living with dyscalculia.

 In this part of the interview, we discussed her path to diagnosis, her time at school and the challenges that overcame to become a primary school teacher.
-The second part of the interview, covering her experience as a primary teacher school and advice to parent, will be published the following week!
+The second part of the interview, covering her experience as a primary school teacher and advice to parents, will be published the following week!

 If your dyscalculia was undiagnosed until adulthood, or perhaps you’re still undiagnosed, you may have gravitated towards a career that doesn’t involve maths.
 But no matter how often you need to do equations or handle numbers daily, simple accommodations can help you perform your job to the best of your ability.